Our People to Live Stronger & Longer

 At Werris Creek Public School, our Northern team finished off with a sea of bright smiles.
 As the saying goes, photos speak a thousand words—and the joy on their young faces says it all!

-In Wilmot, our Metro team joined forces with Greater Western Aboriginal Health Service (GWAHS) to deliver a whopping 715 health checks at Wilmot Public School—a huge effort to make health checks easy and accessible.
+Our Metro team joined forces with Greater Western Aboriginal Health Service (GWAHS) to deliver ear health checks at Dawson Public School and Wilmot Public School.
+We also carried out additional 715 Health Checks at Willmot—an outstanding effort to make essential health services more accessible and convenient for the community.

 Over in Moruya, our Southern team found a moment of calm before the “little whirlwinds” of Moruya Public School filled the playground with laughter and energy.